rovemonteux/happeningineu/README.md

 The privacy aware, personally controlled, do-it-all, open source social network.

-This is a fork of Diapora's 2011 source code, meaning that no code has been shared with the official source code since, but exclusively programmed for this fork.
+This is a fork of the 2011 Diapora* source code.
+No code has been shared since, and this project is taking a different direction from the Diaspora* main branch.

-Bug reports are not the same either, something broken in many other Diaspora* pods might be working perfectly in the happeningin.eu fork, and vice versa.

 While part of a decentralized network and they all speak together, the code, structure, organization, features, theme, goals and philosophy of this fork are not the same as the main Diaspora* software.